JvH151291/test01/intro_tech_tools.md

 [`GitLab`](https://about.gitlab.com/) is just the hosting platform where you can mirror your local project structure and share your work with the world (or with us for grading).

 Sooner or later, you will realize that sharing and managing (raw) data with `.csv` files or other formats is very cumbersome.
 For example, a .csv file lives only on the local computer and if you want to share it you have to physically copy and share the file (that is the data gets duplicated).
 Or have you ever (tried) to open an excel spreadsheet containing some GB of data just to get a feel for what it actually contains?
 As you will individually collect your raw data for the analysis (through surveying bus users) and share it with the rest of the class, we will use `PostgreSQL`.
-The database will be hosted on a server and therefore we can easily pull/access the data in our Python scripts with help of the `psycopg` Python package.
+The database will be hosted on a server and therefore we can easily pull/access the data in our Python scripts with help of the `psycopg2` Python package.

 > Of course you can also run a Postgres DB on your local computer and organize your personal data without the need of a server (a server is just a computer system attached to a network).